idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 ## Carrier Boards

-The Jetson devices (Xavier, Nano, TX1, TX2, etc) are embedded system-on-modules (SoMs) requiring carrier boards to provide input/output, peripheral connectors, and power connections.
+The Jetson devices (Xavier, Nano, TX1, TX2, etc) are embedded system-on-modules (SoMs) requiring carrier boards to provide input/output, peripheral connectors, and power.
 NVIDIA publishes specs for their development kits (which are carrier board + SoM) and guidance for manufacturers that want to create custom carrier boards.
-Each board is allowed to customize its capabilities for specific purposes.
+Each manufacturer is allowed to customize board capabilities for specific purposes.
 As manufactures design these boards, they need a way to tell the module what they've done.
-This is achieved through board support packages.
+This is achieved through board support packages (BSPs).

-## Board Support Packages (BSPs)

 NVIDIA provides default [BSPs][] for their development kits which contain the drivers, kernel, kernel headers, [device trees][], flashing utilities, bootloader, operating system (OS) configuration files, and scripts.